 The Hospital will make a record of the hearing.
-Transcription of the record and copies of the transcript will be available at the Medical Staff provider's expense.
+Transcription of the record and copies of the transcript will be available at the individual's expense.
 Oral evidence will be taken only on oath or affirmation administered by any person entitled to notarize documents in this state.